ShohamGalili/My-Projects/Noise Filtering from Signals & DTFT/README.md

+# Noise Filtering from Speech Signals

-The purpose of the exercise is to implement the mathematical principles for real problems of noise filtering from speech signals, Used discrete time signals.
+Welcome to the Noise Filtering Project!
+This exercise demonstrates how to apply mathematical principles to real-world problems, specifically focusing on filtering noise from speech signals using discrete-time signals.

+## Project Overview

+This project is divided into two main parts:

+1. **Fourier Transform Implementation:**
-In the first part, I implemented a function to perform a Fourier transform.
+   - In this section, I implemented a function to perform a Fourier transform on the speech signal.
+This allows us to analyze the frequency components of the signal, which is crucial for effective noise filtering.

+2. **Noise Filtering with Three Different Filters:**
-In the second part, I implemented 3 different filters to filter the noise from the signal.
+   - I developed and applied three different filters to remove noise from the speech signal.
+Each filter has been designed with specific characteristics to optimize noise reduction while preserving the quality of the speech.
+   - Additionally, I compared these filters based on:
+     - **Noise Attenuation Quality:** How effectively each filter reduces noise.
+     - **Speech Preservation:** How well the desired speech is retained without distortion.
+     - **Computational Efficiency:** The number of calculations (multiplications) required to produce the output.

+## How to Use

+1. **Fourier Transform:**
+   - Use the provided function to perform a Fourier transform on your input signal.

+2. **Apply Filters:**
+   - Experiment with the three different filters to clean your speech signal from noise.

+3. **Compare Results:**
-Additionaly I made a comparison of the different filters in terms of the quality of the noise attenuation, the preservation of the desired speech without distortion and a number of calculations (multiplications) for the output production.
+   - Review the comparison of the filters to understand the trade-offs between noise attenuation, speech quality preservation, and computational efficiency.

+## Conclusion

+This project provides a practical approach to understanding and implementing noise filtering techniques in speech processing.
+It's a great way to see the direct impact of mathematical concepts on real-world audio signals.

+Enjoy exploring noise filtering!